Helena van Essen

 Photo: Wikimedia Commons

-The many murals, which have been applied to blind walls since the late 1970s, count among the major tourist attractions of Belfast.
-Initially, the paintings are based on the armed struggle between Republicans (Catholics striving to join Ireland) and Loyalists or Unionists (Protestants who want Northern Ireland to remain British).
-In Shankill Road, the heart of the Protestant neighbourhood, mainly ‘loyalist’ fighters are glorified.
-Various militant paintings, such as this one, have since been replaced by murals on a more peaceful subject at the behest of the municipality.
+One of Belfast’s biggest tourist attractions are its many murals, which have been painted on blind walls there since the late 1970s.
+Initially, the motif of the murals is the armed struggle between Republicans (Catholics who want to join Ireland) and Loyalists or Unionists (Protestants who want Northern Ireland to remain British).
+In Shankill Road, the heart of the Protestant quarter, ‘loyalist’ fighters in particular are glorified.
+Several militant murals have since been repainted with more peaceful subjects at the behest of the local council.